Thinking that generates opportunity

 We offer start-ups and individuals guidance for getting from A to B when they’re not entirely sure what B even is.

-You have only have one opportunity to make a good first impression.
+You have only had one opportunity to make a good first impression.
 Let us help you establish a strong start for your business or concept.

 We offer nonprofits and associations guidance and support for an array of initiatives.
 Let us help you make the most of your limited budget and resources.